Why is keeping my natural teeth so important?

 - keep sugary snacks to a minimum

 Although most people brush regularly, most people do not clean between their teeth.
 Small changes in your daily routine can make a big difference long term.

 Our Hygienists and therapist, known as our dental care team, can remove build up on your teeth known as plaque and treat gum disease but daily dental care at home is vital to maintain excellent oral health.

 Plaque is the thin, sticky film of bacteria that naturally forms on our teeth.

 How does plaque cause tooth decay?

-When we eat foods high in sugars and starches, the bacteria in the plaque produces acids which attack the tooth enamel.
+When we eat foods high in sugars and starches, the bacteria in the plaque produce acids which attack the tooth enamel.
 Because the place is sticky, this acid stays firmly on the tooth surface.
 If this constant acid is not effectively removed, a hole will form in the enamel surface.
 This is known as a cavity.

 So how does plaque cause gum disease?

 If plaque is not effectively removed it can harden and become ‘calculus’ or tartar as it’s commonly known.
-Calculus forms a collar around the gum line of the tooth and the plaque underneath produces harmful poisons causing the the gums to be irritated, red and inflamed.
+Calculus forms a collar around the gum line of the tooth and the plaque underneath produces harmful poisons causing the gums to be irritated, red and inflamed.
 If gum disease if not treated, the bone supporting the tooth is destroyed and the healthy tooth becomes loose and fall out.

 Can gum disease be prevented?